sandbox-bio/sandbox.bio/app/src/tutorials/debugging-puzzles/steps/PuzzleFastaFilter.md

 <Execute command={"grep > sequences.fa"} />

-That's odd, you were expecting to see just the lines containing `>`, not the `grep` command usage output.
+That's odd, you were expecting to see lines containing `>`, not the `grep` command usage output.

 Oups, we lost the data in `sequences.fa`: